-Cafe Iguana (co-founded by an American) is one of my favorite Mexican restaurants in Singapore because it checks a few key boxes for me: jugs of great margaritas, chili con queso and massive portion sizes—the key ingredients to good US-Mexican food.
+Cafe Iguana (co-founded by an American) is one of my favourite Mexican restaurants in Singapore because it checks a few key boxes for me: jugs of great margaritas, chilli con queso and massive portion sizes—the key ingredients to good US-Mexican food.

-Lucha Loco is consistently hailed as one of the most favored restaurants by the expat community for its food and drink offerings, as well as its overall ambiance.
+Lucha Loco is consistently hailed as one of the most favoured restaurants by the expat community for its food and drink offerings, as well as its overall ambience.
 Its corner location and outdoor tables at the top of Duxton Hill are always buzzing, making this a go-to place for a lively night out.

 Super Loco, a newish sister restaurant of Lucha Loco, has become a major draw inside the Robertson Quay area.
 Super Loco just so happens to be about a block away from where I stay, so I’ve been more than a few times.
 The verdict – skip their dinner and head over for the weekend brunch.

-While I was meh on Super Locos’ dinner offerings (portions too small and not enough cheese) their bunch knocks it out for me.
-By far my favorite item is the Super Huevos Rancheros.
-A generous sized cheese quesadilla is laid on a pile of black beans and topped with salsa, guacamole, sour cream and two fried eggs.
+While I was meh on Super Locos’ dinner offerings (portions too small and not enough cheese) their brunch knocks it out for me.
+By far my favourite item is the Super Huevos Rancheros.
+A generously sized cheese quesadilla is laid on a pile of black beans and topped with salsa, guacamole, sour cream and two fried eggs.
 Their fresh juices, smoothies and ‘bloody maria’ are a stellar addition to the brunch experience.

 Feeling fancy?
 While I personally prefer ‘dive’ Mexican establishments (the divey-er the better) it’s good to have at least one nicer, fine option in your Mexican restaurant arsenal.